0xPoe/talks/slides.md

 [^1]: [Cargo Book: Workspace Dependency Table](https://doc.rust-lang.org/cargo/reference/workspaces.html#the-dependencies-table)

 <!--
-Similarly, you can use workspace inheritance for the `dependencies` table.
+Similarly, you can also use workspace inheritance for dependencies.

-This is especially helpful when multiple crates share the same dependencies.
-It reduces the burden of updating versions across crates.
-Even for tools like Renovate or Dependabot, dependency updates become much easier to manage.
+As shown here, we define shared dependencies in the workspace-level dependency table.
+These dependencies can then be reused across multiple crates.

+Without this feature, each crate would need to repeat dependency versions, feature flags, and other configuration over and over again.
+In a large project, this quickly becomes hard to maintain.

+In practice, many crates within the same workspace depend on the same libraries.
+With workspace dependency inheritance, you can simply set workspace = true, and those crates will automatically inherit the dependency configuration.

+This dramatically reduces the burden of version updates.
+Previously, updating a dependency meant touching every crate that used it.
+Now, you only need to change a single line in the workspace dependency table.

+This also makes dependency update tools—such as Dependabot—much easier to work with.
+Updates become simpler to review, since they often result in just a one-line change.
 -->

 ---
 transition: slide-left